High-density quantum sensing with dissipative first order transitions

-In this article, we demonstrate that the dissipative phase transition is also present in the case of NV centers.
+In this Letter, we demonstrate that the dissipative phase transition is also present in the case of NV centers.
 Focusing first on the case of two-dimensional arrays of NV centers, we perform a variational analysis of the many-body system in thermodynamic limit.
 We compare the variational results to wave-function Monte-Carlo simulations for systems containing up to 20 spins, which to our knowledge, is the largest number of spins treated so far in an open quantum many-body systems while retaining the full Hilbert space.
 We show that in three-dimensional systems, the anisotropy of the dipole-dipole interactions replaces the sharp phase transition by a smooth crossover, however, the transition can easily be restored by applying a magnetic field gradient of modest strength.
 Finally, we address the role of additional imperfections and decoherence channels within the setup and demonstrate that a finite $T_2$ coherence time does not limit the sensitivity of the quantum sensor.

 In our investigations, we consider a system of $N$ NV centers in a lattice geometry.
-Such lattice structures can be implemented using targeted ion implantation at the nanometer scale \cite{Scarabelli2016}.
+Such structures can be implemented using targeted ion implantation at the nanometer scale \cite{Scarabelli2016}.
 Furthermore, the NV centers can be preferentially aligned along the axis of the external magnetic field \cite{Karin2014}.
-We consider an effective two-level description of the NV centers, where the $m_s=-1$ state is off-resonant with respect to the microwave field, see Fig.~1.
+We consider an effective two-level description of the NV centers, where the $m_s=-1$ state is off-resonant with respect to the microwave field, see Fig.~1, due to the external bias field $B_0$.
 In the rotating frame of the driving, the Hamiltonian is of the form

 where $\Delta$ is the detuning from the electron spin resonance and $\Omega$ is the Rabi frequency of the microwave driving.
 The dipole-dipole interaction $V_{ij}$ is given by

 where ${\bf r}_i$ denotes the position of the NVs, $\mu$ indicates the magnetic dipole moment, and $\vartheta_{ij}$ is the angle between the NV axis and the vector connecting sites ${\bf r}_i$ and ${\bf r}_j$.
 We account for the optical pumping of the spins by considering a quantum master equation in Lindblad form,